 Instead of calculating your shipping per order, you can also assign your items a precalculated shipping weight.
 From there, you can easily determine your shipping weight based on the delivery method and carrier, making shipping much faster.

-Shipping speeds are increasing throughout eCommerce.
+Increasing shipping speed is a growing priority throughout eCommerce.
 With Amazon’s latest advances, same-day shipping is becoming a reality for many customers.
 But if your product quality and brand perception is high, you don’t need to succumb to the pressure of competing with giants like Amazon in speed.
 As I hope you’ve seen, there are plenty of things that you can do to increase shipping speed without breaking the bank.